 Following is a list of every book about the Children of God cult, also known as the Family.
 Since I was raised in this cult, I’ve been compiling this list for years now.
 Here they all are, for anyone who’s interested to find their next great read or wants to dig into the whole lot.

 I’ve organized the books here based on whether the authors were born into the cult, joined on their own, or were outsiders (academics, journalists, etc.).
-I’ve also included a bonus novel authored by an ex-member that centers around a fictitious cult that is heavily based on the Children of God.
+I’ve also included a couple of bonus novels authored by ex-members with stories that are heavily modeled on the Children of God.

 - Books marked with 🎧 are available as audiobooks.

 - Books marked with 🗄️ have digital copies available to borrow for free after signing up at Archive.org.

 - Books published since 2020 are marked 🆕.

 - Memoirs by People Born & Raised in the Children of God

 - Memoirs & More by People who Joined & Left the Children of God